 Diskeeper Administrator requires either SQL Server 2005, SQL Server 2000, or the Microsoft SQL Server Desktop Engine (MSDE) to store Diskeeper-related information.
 The MSDE provides local data storage and is based on the data engine used in Microsoft SQL Server 2000.
 It is provided on the Diskeeper Administrator CD-ROM, and is also available free of charge from the Diskeeper Corporation web site.

-Diskeeper Administrator also relies on the Microsoft .NET 2.0 Framework and the Microsoft Management Console (MMC).
+Diskeeper Administrator also relies on the Microsoft .NET 2.0 Framework.
 The .NET 2.0 Framework provides the communication facilities necessary for the various Diskeeper Administrator components.